 - USCIS Online Account Number.
 This number applies only if you have an online profile with USCIS.
 If you don’t then simply write “N/A.” You can create an account here if you wish to do so.

 - Legal Name Change: If you changed your name since you first received your green card then this would apply to you.
-For example, if you got married then you would inform USCIS of the change and send proof such as a social security card or marriage certificate.
+For example, if you recently married someone and changed your last name.
+Here, you would inform USCIS of the name change and send proof such as a social security card or marriage certificate.

 - Class of Admission: This question asks about how you obtained your green card and will require you to place a classification code.
 Here is a helpful picture to show you where to find it on your green card: